Nic7C5/Gen1Inserter/README.md

 ![](https://dl.dropboxusercontent.com/u/55188886/Unbenannt2.PNG)
 ![](https://dl.dropboxusercontent.com/u/55188886/Unbenannt.PNG)

 Then do what you are asked to.
-After one run, you might have a look at 'config.txt' located in '/resources/'.
-There you canset some options.
+I recommend to use it "as delivered" once and then have a look at 'config.txt' located in '/resources/'.
+There you can set some options to customize the program to your own needs.

 ##### Bugs/missing features
 * error handling 'multi branch evolution' data (e.g. Tyrogue)